Gavin Bryars: Early life and career

-Another well-known early work is Jesus' Blood Never Failed Me Yet (1971), which has as its basis a recorded loop of a vagrant singing a musical fragment that the old man had improvised.
+Another well-known early work is Jesus' Blood Never Failed Me Yet (1971), which has as its basis a recorded loop of a homeless man singing a musical fragment that the old man had improvised.
 On top of that loop, rich harmonies played by a live ensemble are built, always increasing in density, before the whole thing gradually fades out.
 A recording of this work was made in 1993 with Tom Waits singing along with the original recording of the vagrant during the final section.

 Bryars was a founding member in May 1970 of the Portsmouth Sinfonia, an orchestra whose membership consisted of performers who "embrace the full range of musical competence" – and who played popular classical works.
 Its members included Brian Eno, whose Obscure Records label would subsequently release works by Bryars.
 In one of the label's first three releases, Eno's album Discreet Music, Bryars conducted and co-arranged Three Variations on the Canon in D Major by Johann Pachelbel, which constitutes the second half of the album.